subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat54.png)

-Figure 1: Computing the energy function using a neural network
+Figure 1: Computing the energy function using an EBM model

 Early EBMs from the 1980s, such as the Boltzmann Machine, feature relatively simple energy functions